 - 1 blanket in a 6 month period

 - Businesswear/suits available in addition to regular allowances for interviews, court, etc.

 Occasionally furniture, toiletries, hygiene products and household linens are available as well.
 Clients can return once every two months for more clothing assistance, or if homeless, once every month.

-Life Skills Academy is a collaboration that includes The Hope Center, local government agencies, and churches to provide free basic life skills education in order to effect a positive change in peoples’ lives, helping them to contribute to the community, creating a better environment for individuals, businesses and law enforcement personnel, and even saving tax-payer dollars.
+Life Skills Academy is a collaboration that includes The Hope Center, the ACADC Institute, local agencies, and churches to provide free basic life skills education in order to effect a positive change in peoples’ lives, helping them to contribute to the community, creating a better environment for individuals, businesses and law enforcement personnel, and even saving tax-payer dollars.